manzoorqirat-boop/DMS-Frontend/README.md

 this — every class any component needs is written out in full there.
 Keep new status-adjacent styling going through that map rather than building class names dynamically.

-## The API contract

-`src/types/auth.ts` mirrors `Dms.Application.Auth.AuthDtos` by hand — there's no shared-types
-pipeline (no generated OpenAPI client) yet, which is the biggest structural gap in this project.
-The backend does expose Swagger at `/swagger` (see its README) with the full schema;
-generating a typed client from that — `openapi-typescript` or similar — instead of hand-mirrored interfaces is the natural next step once more of the API surface has a frontend consumer.

-Until then: if a backend DTO shape changes, the corresponding hand-written type here has to be updated by a person, and nothing will catch a drift automatically.

 ## Known gaps

 - **No refresh token, no revocation** — inherited directly from the backend.
 A stolen token is valid until `Jwt:TokenMinutes` runs out (60 minutes in dev) regardless of anything the frontend does; logging out client-side doesn't invalidate the token server-side.
-- **No password-change screen.** `POST /api/users/me/change-password` exists on the backend;
-  nothing here calls it yet.
-- **`/admin/users` is stubbed.** The sidebar links to it so navigation reads correctly as more is built, but it currently renders the dashboard placeholder.
 - **No generated API client** — see "The API contract" above.
-- **No status filter on the register** — see "The API contract" above; this one is a backend gap, not a frontend one.
+Hand-mirrored types in `src/types/` are the interim, and nothing catches drift automatically.
-- **No permission-aware UI.** Every authenticated user sees every sidebar link; nothing checks `GET /api/roles/me/permissions` yet to hide what a user can't act on.
+- **No permission-aware UI.** Every authenticated user sees every sidebar link; nothing reads `GET /api/roles/me/permissions` to hide what a user can't act on.
+Every real check happens server-side, so this is a rough edge rather than a security gap.
 - **No tests.** Nothing here has an equivalent to the backend's `Dms.Domain.Tests`.
-- **No document detail screen.** Clicking a register row does nothing yet — `DataTable` supports an `onRowClick`, but the register doesn't pass one until there's a screen to navigate to.
+- **Desktop Word save is unproven.** The WebDAV round-trip (`Open in Word`) opens and edits correctly but the save-back has not yet succeeded end to end; see the backend README.
+The in-browser editor and the read-only viewer are unaffected.

 ## Project layout